-Yes all our live and online course are approved by the State of Massachusetts and the BBRS (Board of Building Regulations and Standards)
+Yes all our live course are approved by the State of Massachusetts and the BBRS (Board of Building Regulations and Standards)

 Your renewal date is every two years.
 Two months prior to your renewal date, the State will send you a renewal application.
 For renewal you must have completed your continuing education courses then send proof of completion, the $100 renewal fee and the application to the State.

 - Complete the required continuing education credits